-Early versions of Thunderbolt relied on a Mini DisplayPort style connector, and Apple was the only major manufacturer to embrace Thunderbolt.
+Early versions of Thunderbolt relied on a Mini DisplayPort-style connector, and Apple was the only major manufacturer to embrace Thunderbolt.
 But hardly any laptops used or would use Mini DisplayPort and, with USB-C coming to the fore and in many ways replacing Mini DisplayPort, it made perfect sense.

 Thunderbolt 3 supports the DisplayPort protocol too, so you can use one cable to daisy-chain and drive multiple 4K displays at 60Hz.

-Thunderbolt 3 allows for connection speeds up to 40Gbps, double the speed of the previous generation, USB 3.1 10Gbps, and DisplayPort 1.2.
-It also offers USB speeds of up to 10Gbps, and it can connect up to two 4K displays, outputting video and audio signal at the same time.
-It also supports DisplayPort 1.2, HDMI 2.0, and 10GbE fast networking.
-Plus, Thunderbolt 3 is backwards compatible to Thunderbolt 2.
+It also offers USB speeds of up to 10Gbps, and it can connect up to two 4K displays, outputting video and audio signals at the same time.

 So what is USB-C?